 But how can cash be king when central banks around the world are working diligently and creatively to PUNISH holders of cash?

 The latest country to take the plunge into negative interest rates is Japan.
 On January 29, the Bank of Japan pushed its deposit rate into negative territory.

-And our own Federal Reserve just asked U.S. banks this week make sure they, too, are ready for negative interest rates.
+And our own Federal Reserve just asked U.S. banks this week to make sure they, too, are ready for negative interest rates.